 Developing countries with large populations usually practice intensive agriculture where crops are grown on smallholdings mostly for subsistence.
 Larger holdings are more suitable for commercial agriculture as in the USA, Canada and Australia.
 With the help of two case studies of farms, we can understand agriculture in developing and developed countries.

 Must read: Colonialism and the City Class 8 Notes!

 A Farm in India

-Munna Lal is a small farmer in a main village.
+Munna Lal is a small farmer in the main village.
 He purchases high yielding varieties of seeds from the market every alternate year.
 The land is fertile and he grows at least two crops in a year which are normally wheat or rice and pulses.
 He takes a tractor on rent for ploughing his field.
 There is a tube well in the nearby field which he takes on rent to irrigate his field.

-Munna Lal also has two buffaloes and a few hens and sells their produce in the nearby town.
+Munna Lal also has two buffaloes and a few hens and sells their products in the nearby town.
 He is a member of the co-operative society which also advises him on the type of fodder for his animals, safety measures to protect the health of the livestock and artificial insemination.
 All the members of the family help him in various farm activities.
-Sometimes, he takes credit from a bank or the agricultural co-operative society to buy HYV seeds and implements.
+Sometimes, he takes credit from a bank or the agricultural cooperative society to buy HYV seeds and implements.
 He sells his produce in the mandi located in the nearby town.
 In recent years, the government has taken some steps to develop storage facilities.